Skip to main content

 Continue reading below

-NICE, the UK body for health guidance and advice, recommends that adults should do 150 minutes of moderate exercise a week (eg brisk walking), or 75 minutes of 'vigorous' exercise a week (eg walking) or a mix, or more.
+NICE, the UK body for health guidance and advice, recommends that adults should do 150 minutes of moderate exercise a week, such as brisk walking, or 75 minutes of vigorous exercise a week, such as running2.
+You can do a mix of both, or more.

-The UK Chief Medical Officers' guidelines list managing stress, improved sleep and better social interaction as key benefits of exercise.
-Evidence also demonstrates that even small amounts of physical activity can provide overall health benefits.
+Managing stress, improved sleep and better social interaction are all key benefits of exercise.
+Even small amounts of physical activity can provide overall health benefits.

 A rapid evidence review by Sport England in 2017 detailed evidence that exercise has been shown to improve: